Goodwood Festival of Speed: History

+Saturday schedule of the 2023 festival due to severe weather warnings.

 Features and attractions

 Hillclimb

-The event is classified as a hill climb and visitors are accorded close access to that part of the track.
-The 1890 m track climbs 92.7 metres (has average gradient of 4.9%).
-Its record time was set in 2022 by Max Chilton in an electric McMurtry Automotive car at 39.081 seconds.
-The record time for a Formula 1 car is 41.6 seconds by Nick Heidfeld in 1999 in a McLaren MP4/13.
-For safety reasons Formula 1 cars can no longer do official timed runs so instead perform demonstrations.
+The event is classified as a hillclimb and visitors are accorded close access to that part of the track.
+The 1890 m, 9-turn track climbs 92.7 m, an average gradient of 4.9%.
+Its record time was set in 2022 by Max Chilton in an electric McMurtry Spéirling at 39.081 seconds.
+The record was held for 20 years by a Formula 1 (F1) car, set at 41.6 seconds by Nick Heidfeld in 1999 in a McLaren MP4/13 – the then-reigning F1 World Constructors' Champion car.
+While F1 cars ran until 2023, they did not break the 1999 record.
+For safety reasons F1 cars can no longer use tyre warmers or do official timed runs so instead perform demonstrations.
+The record time (but not the record) was already lowered in 2019 to 39.90 seconds in practice by the Volkswagen ID.R prototype electric race car, driven by Romain Dumas.

-In 2016 to commemorate 40 years since James Hunt won the F1 World Championship, McLaren invited Bruno Senna to speed a P1 GTR up the course.

 Soapbox challenge

 From 2000 to 2004 the Soapbox Challenge was a downhill race for gravity-powered cars.
 Starting from just below the hill-climb finish line, to a finish line in front of the house.
-It included entries from Cosworth, Prodrive, and other top companies.
-With some famous riders/drivers piloting them, including Barry Sheene.
+It included entries from Cosworth, Prodrive, and other top companies, with some famous riders/drivers piloting them, including Barry Sheene.
 However, there were frequent accidents.
 Despite an official cap on the cost of cars, the unofficial costs were becoming too high, so it did not return in 2005.
 However, it did return in 2013.
 Companies such as Bentley and McLaren competed.

 Forest Rally Stage

 From 2005 to present there has been a demonstration area for the rally cars at the top of the hill.
+Ever since its inception Southern Car Club have been entrusted with the organization of the rally stage, held under an MSA permit.

-Initially, in 2005, the track through the forest was widened, and the rally cars ran down through the forest, turned on the tarmac section just outside the wood, and returned up the same track.
+Initially, in 2005, an existing track through the forest was widened, and the rally cars ran down through the forest, turned about on the tarmac section just outside the wood, and returned up the same track.
 This meant that the cars could only run one-at-a-time.

-In 2006, a full forest stage was introduced, designed by Hannu Mikkola this was a complete circuit, with a separate start and finish line at the top of the wood.
+In 2006, a full forest stage was introduced, designed by Hannu Mikkola as a complete circuit, with a separate start and finish line at the top of the wood.
 This allowed the cars to start at timed intervals, allowing many more cars to run.
-Ever since its inception Southern Car Club have been entrusted with the organization of the rally stage, held under an MSA permit.

-Michelin Supercar Paddock
+Supercar Paddock

-Since 2000, there has been a supercar paddock (formerly sponsored by Microsoft Windows and The Times), for road-going supercars.
+Since 2000, the Festival has hosted the Supercar Paddock for road-going supercars.
 Since 2014 cars could opt to do a timed run.
 It is now common for specialty car manufacturers to show off their latest sports model, including newly released mass-produced sports models and working concept models.